Chaitanya-MR/Chaitanya-MR-Chaitanya-MR.github.io/README.md

 # MinPage
 > ### 🚀  A Simple and Minimal New Tab

-This one is my minimalist and simple startpage.
-This a reposotory to upload to Netify.
+This one is my minimalist and simple startpage nord themed.